pmlmodelling/ersem/README.md

 # Support

-We strongly encourage everyone using the ERSEM code to [register as user](https://pml.ac.uk/Modelling_at_PML/Access_Code).
+We strongly encourage everyone using the ERSEM code to [register as a user](https://pml.ac.uk/Modelling_at_PML/Access_Code).
 This will give you access user mailing lists where you can discuss problems and suggestions with the developers and other users and receive information and news on the latest developments.

 # License